LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/02-common-mental-health-conditions.md

 ## Objectives

-When you have completed this chapter, you should be able to:
+When you have completed this chapter you should be able to:

 1. Know more about common mental health conditions.
 2. Understand the symptoms and signs of anxiety and depression.
-3. Know about alcohol and substance use disorders.
+3. Know about alcohol and substance abuse disorders.
 4. Understand why mental health is important for HIV management.
 5. Understand more about suicide.